KLab/mysql-bootcamp/key.rst

     | 60  | 66  | 6   |
     +-----+-----+-----+

-1. Index may be bigger than you think. consumes significant space like table.
+1. Index may be bigger than you think.
+It consumes significant space like table.

-2. All indicies has PK implicitly.
+2. All indexes has PK implicitly.

 3. When you add PK to index manually, the index contains PK twice.

-4. If PK is big (ex, ``VARCHAR(255)``), all indicies is big.
+4. If PK is big (ex, ``VARCHAR(255)``), all indexes is big.

 5. Index ``(a, b)`` can be used to search by only ``a``.
    So you should remove ``KEY a (a)``.